Returns true if this is a Right and its value is equal to elem

 WARNING!

-This function is partial, the Either
+This function is partial, the Either must be a Right, otherwise

 a runtime exception will get thrown.
 Use with care.

-Returns the value from this right
+Returns the value from this right or the given fallback

-value if this is a left
+value if this is a left.

 Right(10).getOrElse(27) // 10